What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 These three questions help you determine what is most important to include in your tagline that best represents your brand.

-Southwest was built on the concept of LUV and providing excellent service to their customers.
+Southwest was built on the concept of LUV and providing excellent service to its customers.

-And Southwest believes in transparency, so having it in their tagline reinforces this association with their brand.
+And Southwest believes in transparency, so having it in its tagline reinforces this association with its brand.

 Memorable taglines are the simplest taglines.
-During this process you’ll want to make sure that each word has a powerful meaning that resonates with your audience.
+You don’t need to overcomplicate the process of coming up with your own unique phrase.
+During this process, you’ll want to make sure that each word has a powerful meaning that resonates with your audience.

 As you create your tagline, ask yourself: How can I simplify the tagline even more?